christianbiring1/Movies_poster-Capstone2/README.md

 ## Acknowledgments

-- Want to acknowledge [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015). who was the designer of the tamplate that serve me for reference
-- Hat tip to anyone who will take a glance to this project
+- Hat tip to anyone who contributed in one way or another

 ## 📝 License